ibm-cloud-docs/account/adminpublic.md

 ### Logging in with a federated ID
 {: #login-federated}

 When you log in to the {{site.data.keyword.Bluemix_notm}} console with a federated ID, you're prompted to log in through your company's login page.
-If you log in through a CLI, you'll need to specify additional parameters to authenticate.
+If you log in through a CLI, you need to specify extra parameters to authenticate.
 For more information, see [Logging in with a federated ID](/docs/iam?topic=iam-federated_id).